A Partially Separable Model for Dynamic Valued Networks: Experiments

-The positive coefficients on the edge sum term in the augmentation process from $t=2$ to $t=5$ indicate frequent interactions among students throughout the week.
-However, the negative coefficients on the edge sum term in the diminution process from $t=3$ to $t=5$ suggest a short duration on the continuing increment of contact occurrences.
-In other words, the number of contacts between students fluctuates over time, which also supports the adoption of a time-heterogeneous model.
-Similarly, the highly negative coefficients on the dispersion term in both augmentation and diminution processes suggest a strong degree of overdispersion in the number of contacts.
-This can be verified by the high standard deviation of non-zero dyad values across five days, which is $10.2$, whereas the mean is about half in magnitude, which is $5.8$.
+The positive coefficients on the edge sum term in the increment process from $t=2$ to $5$ indicate frequent interactions among students throughout the week.
+However, the negative coefficients on the edge sum term in the decrement process from $t=3$ to $5$ suggest a short duration on the increase of contact occurrences.
+In other words, the number of contacts fluctuates over time, which supports the adoption of a time-heterogeneous model.
+Similarly, the highly negative coefficients on the dispersion term in both increment and decrement processes suggest a strong degree of over-dispersion in the number of contacts.
+This can be verified by the standard deviation of non-zero dyad values across five days, which is $10.2$, whereas the mean is about half in magnitude, which is $5.8$.